Paris Travel Advice

-On 19th June 2017 in the area of the Champs Elysees, a driver deliberately crashed his vehicle into a police van which burst into flames.
+On the 19th of June 2017 in the area of the Champs Elysees, a driver deliberately crashed his vehicle into a police van, which burst into flames.
 The driver was knocked unconscious and seriously hurt, they were also found to be armed.
 No one else was hurt in this incident.

-On Tuesday 6th June 2017 a police officer was attacked and injured by a man wielding a hammer at Notre Dame cathedral.
-The attacker was shot, not fatally, by fellow officers. public are requested to stay away from the area.
+On the 6th June 2017, a police officer was attacked and injured by a man wielding a hammer at Notre Dame cathedral.
+The attacker was shot, not fatally, by fellow officers.

 It is understood the attacker was an Algerian student and had cried out "This is for Syria".There were many tourists locked in the cathedral during the incident.

-On the evening of the 20th of April 2017 two gunmen shot and killed a Police officer, injuring another on the Champs-Elysees in the centre of Paris.
-This incident is being classed at "terrorist related".
-This latest attack comes only a few days after police in the Southern French city of Marseille found guns and bomb-making equipment after arresting two men suspected of planning an "imminent and violent attack" ahead of the first round of the French presidential election.
+On the evening of the 20th of April 2017, two gunmen shot and killed a Police officer, injuring another on the Champs-Elysees in the centre of Paris.
+This incident is being classed at "terrorist-related".

-On the 18th of March 2017 a man snatching a weapon from a soldier on duty at Orly Airport, before running into a restaurant.
+On the 18th of March 2017, a man snatched a weapon from a soldier on duty at Orly Airport, before running into a restaurant.
 He was immediately shot by a Boarder Officer.
-There is an on-going security operation at Orly Airport and all flights to the airport are diverted.
-It is understood that this is the same attacker who shot and injured a Traffic Police officer during a routine traffic stop in the North of the City just prior to this incident.
+It is understood that this is the same attacker who shot and injured a Traffic Police officer, during a routine traffic stop in the North of the City, just prior to this incident.
 He is said to be a "radicalised muslim" who was known to Police and French Intelligence.

-Also, on the 16th of March 2017, a postal bomb exploded after being sent to the International Monetary Fund offices in Paris, injuring one member of staff.
-It is thought by Police that this is linked to a similar incident in German the day before Greek radicals claimed responsibility for that bombing.
+On the 16th of March 2017, a postal bomb exploded after being sent to the International Monetary Fund offices in Paris, injuring one member of staff.
+It is thought by Police that this is linked to a similar incident in Germany, the day before Greek radicals claimed responsibility for that bombing.

 In November 2015, a devastating series of planned terrorist attacks took place in Paris, including three suicide bombers outside the Stade de France in the north of the city.
-Over 350 were injured and 130 people were killed during the attacks, with 89 of them being people who were attending a concert at the Bataclan Theatre where gunmen stormed and open-fired.
+Over 350 were injured and 130 people were killed during the attacks, with 89 of them being people who were attending a concert at the Bataclan Theatre, where gunmen stormed and opened fire.

-This attack came only 10 months after 2 brothers entered the satirical magazine Charlie Hebdo’s office open firing at the workers.
+This attack came only 10 months after 2 brothers entered the satirical magazine Charlie Hebdo’s office, opening fire at the workers.
 This attack left 11 employees dead and another 11 injured and was reportedly targeted for its blasphemous and sacrilegious cartoon publications.
 Al-Qaeda in Yemen claimed responsibility for the attack.